 Pathways to Success--Distinguished Alumni

-The 2023 Pathways to Success Reception will be held on October 12th at The Wedgewood Cove.
-The alumni to be honored this year are Becky Tennis Hanson, Tom Ehrhardt, Mac Ehrhardt, and Mike Rooney.
-Pictures and bios of these Distinguished Alumni will be presented here as they become available.
+The 2025 Pathways to Success Reception was held on October 9th at The Wedgewood Cove.
+The alumni honored this year were Rebecca (Bye) Thompson, ’70, Bev (Peal) Jackson Cotter, ’57, Philip Swenson, ’99, and Gayle Winegar, ’71.
+Pictures and bios of these Distinguished Alumni are posted below.
 A detailed description of the event may be found here.
-We are seeking nominations for the 2024 Distinguished Alumni honorees.
-Online and mail in nomination forms may be accessed below.

 We Are A Community Committed To Its Children